-Having graduated with a BSc in Biology from the University of Leeds and an M.Phil in Biological Anthropology from the University of Cambridge, I’m becoming increasingly fascinated by how anthropology, archaeology, conservation biology, and human evolution can fit together to address some of the planet’s most pressing problems.
+Having graduated with a BSc in Biology from the University of Leeds and an M.Phil in Biological Anthropology from the University of Cambridge, I’m now a PhD researcher at University College London, becoming increasingly fascinated by how anthropology, conservation biology, technology, archaeology, and human evolution can fit together to address some of the planet’s most pressing problems.

 The first part of this site is dedicated to the incredible opportunity I had to work with Prof John Parkington at the University of Cape Town for a year, with the aim of trying to reveal the behaviour and ecology of early humans of the Middle Stone Age (~300,000-30,000 years ago), as well as some later periods.
 The Middle Stone Age is exceptionally important and interesting because our species evolved in this time (~200,000 years ago), and the first evidence of abstract thought, symbolic behaviour and art occurs here.